 To assess potential new members, the UIDP board has adopted the following set of membership indicators that are distinct for each sector.

 University.
-These indicators consider an organization’s comprehensiveness and quality in research, as well as the reputation of an institution’s current corporate engagement program.
+These indicators consider an organization’s quality in research and the reputation of an institution’s current research enterprise including corporate engagement, contracting and technology transfer programs.

 Industry.
 Interested companies are assessed based on public information including quantitative and qualitative measures.

-- Large-scale academic-corporate research centers: The Membership Committee reviews a university’s ability to lead large scale and well-funded research consortia, preferably including current UIDP members.
+- Large-scale academic-corporate research centers: Research consortia demonstrating the ability to lead large scale and well-funded partnerships, preferably engaging with current UIDP members.

 - Overall R&D funding levels: The Membership Committee will review (using publicly available data) a company’s overall commitment to R&D as demonstrated by its level of funding.